mdaminxf/ghostLlayer/README.md

 - No `unwrap()` calls in production code
 - Ghost pet is an inline SVG (no external assets)
 - Async/await for all I/O operations

+## Features

+- AI Explain: Get user-friendly security insights via Google Gemini API
+- Add or remove any apps from the whitelist
+- Add your folder and files as trusted